Game to beware for each Top 25 college football team

 16. Utah: Oct.
 26 vs. California

 It can be tough to label conference opponents as trap opponents, but that Cal game on Oct.
 26 could be a tricky one for the Utes.
-Utah will challenge for the top spot in the Pac-12 North and will have a tough game against Arizona State the week before Cal and an even tougher game at Washington the week after.
-Cal isn't a top team in the league, and it would be natural for the Utes to overlook it. -- Aschoff
+Utah will challenge for the top spot in the Pac-12 South and will have a tough game against Arizona State the week before Cal and an even tougher game at Washington the week after.
+Cal isn't a top team in the league, and it would be natural for the Utes to overlook the Bears. -- Aschoff

 17. Stanford: Sept.
 28 at Oregon State

-After playing back-to-back road games against USC and UCF, and then a home game with Pac-12 favorite Oregon, the Cardinal will have to travel to Oregon State before hosting Washington.
+After playing back-to-back road games against USC and UCF, and then a home game against Pac-12 favorite Oregon, the Cardinal will have to travel to Oregon State before hosting Washington.
 There's no doubt the Cardinal will be drained in Corvallis and could be looking ahead to that huge matchup with the Huskies a week later. -- Aschoff

 18. Auburn: Aug.
 31 vs. Oregon

 There's no need to look past the opener against Oregon.
 Yes, it's a neutral site game.
 And, no, it won't impact the SEC standings.
 But don't think for a minute that this isn't a pivotal game.
 Not when you consider how hot the seat is for coach Gus Malzahn.
-And not when you consider that they'll be breaking in a new quarterback who may be a true freshman (Bo Nix).
+And not when you consider that the Tigers will be breaking in a new quarterback who is a true freshman (Bo Nix).
 If the Tigers are in for a bounce-back season, it needs to start right away. -- Scarborough

 19. Washington State: Sept.
 7 vs. Northern Colorado